 What Is Cardano (ADA) and Is It Worth Investing In?

-Given how financially turbulent 2020 was, even the keenest investors held their breath as they flipped their calendar over to a new year.
+Given how financially turbulent 2020 was, even the keenest investors held their breath as they flipped their calendar to the years after.

-However, a handful of companies are rising to the occasion — and rapidly rising in price.
+However, a handful of companies rose to the occasion — and rapidly rose in price.
 One of the notable firms to watch is called Cardano.
 Here’s everything you need to know about this up-and-coming cryptocurrency platform.